 Middle School and High School Speech Therapy Ideas for Autism

-- Work on responding to unpredictable people and interactions.
+Work on responding to unpredictable people and interactions.
 It can be distressing when someone behaves unexpectedly.
 Talk about strategies, such as active listening or labeling feelings, that the child can use to negotiate these situations.

-- Dating etiquette and opposite gender interactions can be challenging for kids on the spectrum.
+Dating etiquette and opposite gender interactions can be challenging for kids on the spectrum.
 As they get older, it's important to work on the language skills needed for these interactions.
 Practice these interactions with a script, including asking someone for a date, eating at a restaurant, and meeting someone's parents.

-- Practice job interview skills with the child.
+Practice job interview skills with the child.
 Many kids have part-time or summer jobs during high school, and these skills will come in handy.
 Have a group of kids put on a mock job interview where they must ask questions of one another and present themselves professionally.

-- Conflict resolution can be challenging for a child on the spectrum.
-Use videos, visual aids, and practice interactions to help the child break down the interaction and participate in a productive and assertive way.
+Conflict resolution can be challenging for a child on the spectrum.
+Use visual aids and practice interactions to help the child break down the interaction and participate in a productive and assertive way.
 Write a script together of a typical conflict and the options for resolving it, such as active listening or taking a break to cool down.

 More Information About Autism and Speech Therapy